Really-Simple-Plugins/really-simple-ssl/readme.txt

 = What does the plugin actually do =
 * The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
-* The site url and home url are changed to https.
+* The siteurl and homeurl are changed to https.
 * Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

 Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/).